 Step Two: Determine Your Asset Allocation

 to achieve your financial goals.
-That in turn will help shape an appropriate asset allocation for you.
+That in turn can help shape an appropriate asset allocation for you.
 Asset allocation, put simply, is the mix of stocks, bonds, and cash that make up your investment portfolio that is constructed to achieve the right

 Prior to retirement, you should speak to your Financial Advisor about whether or not you should begin to adjust your current asset allocation.
-Your allocation to fixed income can help provide more stable returns and is less likely to be impacted by market movements, which can offer some stability to your portfolio in times of market fluctuation.
+Your allocation to fixed income may help provide more stable returns and is less likely to be impacted by market movements, which can offer some stability to your portfolio in times of market fluctuation.

 Step Three: Evaluate your Principal Protection and Income Choices